backstage/backstage/docs/deployment/docker.md

 # Then copy the rest of the backend bundle, along with any other files we might want.
 COPY --chown=node:node packages/backend/dist/bundle.tar.gz app-config*.yaml ./
 RUN tar xzf bundle.tar.gz && rm bundle.tar.gz

+FROM node:18-bookworm-slim AS final

+# From here on we use the least-privileged `node` user to run the backend.
+RUN mkdir -p /app
+RUN chown node /app
+USER node
+WORKDIR /app

+# Copy the install dependencies from the build stage and context
+# COPY --from=base --chown=node:node /app/yarn.lock /app/package.json /app/packages/backend/dist/skeleton/ ./
+# Copy the built packages from the build stage
+# COPY --from=base --chown=node:node /app/packages/backend/dist/bundle/ ./
+# Copy the output app folder from base stage
+COPY --from=base /app /app

+# This switches many Node.js dependencies to production mode.
+ENV NODE_ENV production

 CMD ["node", "packages/backend", "--config", "app-config.yaml"]
 ```